professorxavi/renplatdex/README.md

 Covers all Gen 4 Pokémon and moves updated to reflect Gen 7 values, with Renegade Platinum-specific overrides applied on top (stat changes, type changes, ability changes, evolution method changes, move replacements, and custom learnsets).

+All data for Renegade Platinum was generated using Documentation provided with the Rom patches.

 ## Features

 - **Pokémon** — stats, types, abilities, evolution chains, forms, learnsets, and wild encounter locations